jott0/PPS/README.md

-#
+# CLASSIC ROCK PAPER SCISSORS

-The Classic Rock Paper Scissors using python
+A simple Rock, paper and scissors game using Python.